sassoftware/sas-trustworthy-ai-life-cycle/website/docs/4-train-model.md

 * [ ]  Set a new champion model.
 If selected, please return to [step 5](5-test-model.md).
 * [ ]  Update the project documentation, if selected, please return to [step 2](2-document-project.md).
 * [ ]  End the workflow.
 If selected, please depreciate the project and update [step 2.1.1](2-document-project.md).
 * [ ]  Move forward with the model.
-If selected, please continue with step 6 and provide additional details or justification below.
+If selected, please continue to the next step and provide additional details or justification below.

 > </br>
 > </br>